 If you’re not from California, you might not even know what bitchin sauce is.
 It’s not because Californians made up the word bitchin (although we may have).
 We made up hella, so who knows?
 When I started school in Florida as a teenager, everyone said I talked like a Californian.
 I thought they were making it up.
 We all talked the same right?
 I guess not.
 But I digress.

 The reason more Californians know what Bitchin Sauce is, is just because it’s made in San Diego, and maybe isn’t as widely distributed throughout the country as it is here.
 Why?
 I have no clue!
-Because it’s SO GOOD.
+Because this vegan almond dip is SO GOOD.
 Maybe we’re trying to keep all the deliciousness for ourselves?
 Well, that BS stops now!
 So make this copycat recipe for bitchin sauce, put on some pop punk music, and pretend you’re a Californian.
 You’ll never reach for the hummus again after tasting this creamy almond dip.

 - ⅔ cup (158ml) water (I use filtered)